 The Commission is an organization formed under ORS, Chapter 190 Intergovernmental Agreement (IGA).
 The IGA that formed the Commission requires the Board to adopt an annual work plan and budget.
-The Commission is accounted for as a fund within the structure of the District, where the budget is prepared and legally adopted for the Commission as part of the total budget for the District.
-The budget is prepared on a biennial basis as a separate fund on the modified accrual basis of accounting and complies with Oregon Local Budget Law.
+The Commission budget is prepared and legally adopted for the Commission as part of the total budget for the District.
+The budget is prepared on a biennial basis using the modified accrual basis of accounting and complies with Oregon Local Budget Law.
 The level of budgetary control is established at the object classifications (personnel services, materials and services, capital outlay, and contingency).

-NOTES TO BASIC FINANCIAL STATEMENTS YEARS ENDED JUNE 30, 2022 AND 2021
+NOTES TO BASIC FINANCIAL STATEMENTS YEARS ENDED JUNE 30, 2023 AND 2022